Russian forces attack airfields in Ukraine as Zelensky pleads for fighter jets

 It was time for Ukraine to “show a more constructive approach that fully takes into account the emerging realities,” he said, according to the Kremlin, in an apparent reference to Ukraine’s military and territorial losses since Russia’s invasion.
 Speaking by phone with Turkish President Recep Tayyip Erdogan, Putin said the war was “going according to plan” and on time.
 He denied that Russia was responsible for the civilian casualty toll, according to a Russian readout of the call.

-Zelensky repeated his appeal for allied nations to impose a no-fly zone over Ukraine.
-“We repeat every day: Close the sky over Ukraine.
-Close it for all Russian rockets.
-For all Russian military aviation.
-For all these terrorists.
-Make a humanitarian airspace.
-Without rockets, without bombs from the air.
-We are people and this is your humanitarian obligation to protect us.”

-Secretary of State Antony Blinken said Sunday that the United States is exploring how it might supply Ukraine with fighter jets from NATO nations.
-“We are looking actively now at the question of airplanes that Poland may provide to Ukraine and looking at how we might be able to backfill should Poland choose to supply those planes,” he told reporters during a visit to Chisinau, Moldova.
+Blinken said Sunday that the United States is exploring how it might supply Ukraine with fighter jets from NATO nations.
 “I can’t speak to the timeline but I can just tell you that we’re looking at it very, very actively,” Blinken said.

-Russia warned Sunday that foreign countries hosting Ukrainian combat aircraft could be viewed by Moscow as parties to the conflict.
+But Russia warned Sunday that foreign countries hosting Ukrainian combat aircraft could be viewed by Moscow as parties to the conflict.

-“We know for a fact about Ukrainian combat planes which earlier flew to Romania and other neighboring countries,” Russian Defense Ministry spokesperson Igor Konashenkov said Sunday.
+“We know for a fact about Ukrainian combat planes which earlier flew to Romania and other neighboring countries,” Konashenkov said Sunday.
 “We would like to point out that the use of the network of airfields of those countries for the stationing of Ukrainian combat aviation for the further use against the Russian Armed Forces could be viewed as the involvement of those countries in the armed conflict,” he said.

 In Irpin, outside Kyiv, video published Sunday showed a man wearing a yellow armband, usually worn by Ukrainian forces, and carrying a gun over his shoulder as he stands across from a church and sidewalk crowded with people carrying suitcases.
 He takes a few steps toward an intersection before an explosion rips through the middle of the street.